-Percentage Retention in Aquatic Vegetation from Spring to Fall Scenario Comal System Sa ample Reac San Marcos System Sample Reaches Upper Spring Run Landa Lake Old Channel New Channel Spring Lake Dam City Park 135 Average Flow Condition Years 84% 96% 105% 128% 88% 89% 105% Drought Years 52% 92% 103% 123% 73% 77% 101% 2018 Actual 67% 92% 153% 158% 89% 79% 101%
+Percentage Retention in Aquatic Vegetation from Spring to Fall Scenario Comal System Sa ample Reac San Marcos System Sample Reaches Upper Spring Run Landa Lake Old Channel New Channel Spring Lake Dam City Park 135 Average Flow Condition Years 82% 96% 99% 124% 88% 89% 105% Drought Years 52% 92% 103% 123% 73% 77% 101% 2019 Actual 92% 98% 273% 106% 94% 90% 95%

-In the San Marcos system, both the Spring Lake dam the City Park sample reaches experienced declines in aquatic vegetation from spring to fall in 2018 (Table 6).
-During average and drought conditions observed to date, the same trend holds for these two reaches while aquatic vegetation in the I35 reach is more consistent year-round.
+In the San Marcos system, all three sample reaches experienced slight declines in aquatic vegetation from spring to fall in 2019 (Table 6).

-Table 7 shows the conversion process from percentage retention between spring and fall aquatic vegetation during average years when compared directly to 2018.
-Using the Upper Spring Run sample reach as an example, there is an 84% retention during average years.
-This implies that under average conditions a 16% decline in aquatic vegetation is observed from spring to fall each year.
+Table 7 shows the conversion process from percentage retention between spring and fall aquatic vegetation during average years when compared directly to 2019.
+Using the Upper Spring Run sample reach as an example, there is an 82% retention during average years.
+This implies that under average conditions a 18% decline in aquatic vegetation is observed from spring to fall each year.
 This amount is considered a pre-HCP condition because 1) it is calculated based on routine conditions prior to the HCP, and 2) during average years, a lot of HCP measures would not be actively engaged.
-As such, the difference in retention (84% - 67% = 17%) is the value used to assess the overall loss (or gain) of Fountain Darter occupied habitat within this river section.
-The total Fountain Darter occupied habitat designated for the Upper Spring Run section is $6,009 \text{ m}^2$.
-The 17% difference from the reach is applied to the $6,009 \text{ m}^2$ from the entire section resulting in a habitat impact of $1,046 \text{ m}^2$.
-For this incidental take assessment, the $1,046 \text{ m}^2$ is considered the amount of habitat that was impacted by the HCP Measures and Drought category for this particular river section.
+As such, the difference in retention (82% [average] - 92% [2019] = -10%) which is the value used to assess the overall loss (or gain) of Fountain Darter occupied habitat within this river section.
+As shown Table 7, in 2019 there was no loss of Fountain Darter habitat in the Upper Spring Run reach.
+The only reach to show a 2019 decline greater than average conditions was the I35 reach in the San Marcos River.
+The total Fountain Darter occupied habitat designated for the I35 river section is 6,620 m2.
+The 5% difference from the reach is applied to the 6,620 m2 from the entire section resulting in a habitat impact of 331 m2.
+For this incidental take assessment, the 331 m2 is considered the amount of habitat that was impacted by the HCP Measures and Drought category for this particular river section.